emergence-engineering/prosemirror-slash-menu-react/README.md

 - `mainMenuLabel` Optional label for the main menu.
 By default, there is none.
 - `popperReference` Optional popper reference HTMLElement, for displaying the menu next to whatever element you want
 - `popperOptions` You can pass in `placement` and `offset` to position your menu around the reference Element
+- `clickable` Optional boolean, if true the menu items are clickable, by default they are used only with keyboard